mattborn/joeyhendrix.com/readme.md

 - [x] See how #1: Leads
 - [x] See how #2: Automation
 - [x] See how #3: Growth
+- [x] Make images sexier with a blend mode
 - [ ] Embed Calendar event